Apr 01, 2026

 Heavy-Duty Diesel Vehicles

 This is the eighth post in the sector-by-sector series replicating Canada's National Greenhouse Gas Inventory Report (NIR).
-It refreshes PlanZero's IPCC / Transport / Road Transportation / Heavy-Duty Diesel Vehicles IPCC sector summary page, updates the NIR estimation, and refreshes the critical success factors, barriers, and strategies.
+It updates PlanZero's IPCC / Transport / Road Transportation / Heavy-Duty Diesel Vehicles IPCC sector summary page, specifically the NIR estimation, critical success factors, barriers, and strategies.

 Estimating Emissions from the National Energy Use Database

 In black, the table above shows the National Greenhouse Gas Inventory (NIR), national sectoral total.
 The stacked shaded regions show the contributions of different vehicle types according to the National Energy Use Database (NEUD).
 The NIR's sectoral total and the sum of contributing factors from the NEUD show a similar shape of curve, but the sum of NEUD factors is higher by at least 3 Mt CO2e (in year 2014) and as much as 10 Mt CO2e (in year 2000).
 Both curves show a peak around years 2011-2014 when demand was rising, and emissions-reduction measures had not yet been taken.
-Since that time, emission has fallen, likely due to legislation requiring that retail diesel contain some blended non-fossil diesel, and requiring that new trucks be more efficient.
+Since that time, greenhouse gas emissions have fallen, likely due to legislation requiring that retail diesel contain some blended non-fossil diesel (biodiesel can be made from plant oils, animal fats, and even cooking oil from restaurants), and requiring that new trucks be more efficient.

 Critical Success Factors